Trump bans dealings with Chinese owners of TikTok, WeChat

 WeChat and its sister app Weixin in China are hugely popular apps that incorporate messaging, financial transfers and an array of other services, and claim more than one billion users.
 Around the world, many people of Chinese descent use WeChat to stay in touch with friends and family and to conduct business in mainland China.

 Within China, WeChat is censored and expected to adhere to content restrictions set by authorities.
-The Chinese government Citizen Lab internet watchdog group has said WeChat monitors files and images shared abroad to aid its censorship in China.
+The Toronto-based Citizen Lab internet watchdog group has said WeChat monitors files and images shared abroad to aid its censorship in China.

 The order against Tencent could have ramifications for users beyond WeChat, which is crucial for personal communications and organizations that do business with China.
 Tencent also owns parts or all of major game companies like Epic Games, publisher of Fortnite, a major video game hit, and Riot Games, which is behind League of Legends.